The modal logic of arithmetic potentialism and the universal algorithm: Some background on modal logic and potentialism

 \section{Some background on modal logic and potentialism}

 The modal validities of a potentialist system, or indeed any Kripke model of possible worlds, can be fruitfully analyzed by identifying the presence of certain kinds of control statements, such as buttons, switches, ratchets and railyards.
-A general account is given in~\cite{HamkinsLeibmanLoewe2015:StructuralConnectionsForcingClassAndItsModalLogic}, with numerous examples and applications provided in~\cite{HamkinsLoewe2008:TheModalLogicOfForcing, HamkinsLinnebo:Modal-logic-of-set-theoretic-potentialism}.
+A general account is given in~\cite{HamkinsLeibmanLoewe2015:StructuralConnectionsForcingClassAndItsModalLogic}, with numerous examples and applications provided in~\cite{HamkinsLoewe2008:TheModalLogicOfForcing, HamkinsLinnebo2022:Modal-logic-of-set-theoretic-potentialism,HamkinsWoloszyn2024:Modal-model-theory}.
 I introduce railway switches and the railyard terminology in this article.
 See also the approach to the modal logic of submodels in~\cite{SavelievShapirovsky2016:On-modal-logic-of-submodels, SavelievShapirovsky2018:On-modal-logics-of-model-theoretic-relations}.

-Let me review some of the basics here, following~\cite{HamkinsLinnebo:Modal-logic-of-set-theoretic-potentialism}.
+Let me review some of the basics here, following~\cite{HamkinsLinnebo2022:Modal-logic-of-set-theoretic-potentialism}.
 A \emph{potentialist system} is a Kripke model of first-order structures in a common language, whose accessibility relation refines the substructure relation, so that if world $M$ accesses world $N$, then $M$ is a substructure of $N$.
-Here, I am concerned with the potentialist systems consisting of the models of $\PA$ or of $\PAp$ under the various natural accessibility relations: extension, end-extension, $\Sigma_n$-elementary extension and so on.
+Here, I shall be concerned with the potentialist systems consisting of the models of $\PA$ or of $\PAp$ under the various natural accessibility relations: extension, end-extension, $\Sigma_n$-elementary extension and so forth.